Skip to main content

 • “I'm sure it'll run out of runway at one point and I can't imagine this can scale to something silly, or that it will be replayable, but what it aims to give, it gives in spades.”

-• “The game is tied to the achievements and only offers around 15-20 hours with no replayability.”
+• “It's one of these games where the game is tied to the achievements and only gives you around 15-20 hours with no replayability.”

 • music